Elizabeth Canuel: Research

+how climate change will impact carbon cycling at the border between the land and the ocean and examining the age of organic matter in estuaries.

 Selected publications

 Awards and honors

 Canuel was named a Leopold fellow in 2011.
 She was elected a fellow of the Geochemical Society and the European Association of Geochemistry in 2016, and was named a sustaining fellow of the Association for the Sciences of Limnology and Oceanography in 2019.